roopekaaronen/starter-academic/content/authors/admin/_index.md

   url: https://www.helsinki.fi/en/helsinki-institute-of-sustainability-science

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include sustainable cultural evolution, collective behaviour change and decision-making under uncertainty.
+bio: Researcher of sustainable cultural evolution, collective behaviour change and decision-making under uncertainty.

 # Interests to show in About widget
 interests: